 Another hidden cost is the potential modification to your existing office to accommodate your new equipment.
 Installing new electrics and water lines, etc. to power your purchase are costs that you may not have considered and which do not qualify under Section 179.
 It is important to consider these costs against the savings that the Section 179 deduction will net your business.

 We tend to think of hard costs–dollars and cents spent–without considering soft costs or opportunity costs.
-Soft costs includes stress and time, such as the stress to your staff or time lost when dealing with overly complicated equipment.
+Soft costs include stress and time, such as the stress to your staff or time lost when dealing with overly complicated equipment.
 It is important to think carefully about these “soft costs” and whether the new technology will truly improve your bottom line or productivity.
 It is all about working smarter, not harder.

 These soft costs, or opportunity costs, should ultimately be viewed as lost revenue.
 If you wait to implement a technology that helps you offer a new service or attract new customers, you are losing out on revenue you could have captured if you had acted sooner.
 Planning for these soft costs and making a timeline for implementation instead of rushing can help you maximize both your Section 179 benefit and minimize the impact of training and implementation of new technology.